Fantom-Factory/heroku-buildpack-fantom/README.md

 This is a [Heroku Buildpack][buildpack] for [Fantom][fantom].

-Use this to run your `fantom` app on the [Heroku][heroku] cloud application platform.
+Use this to run your `Fantom` app on the [Heroku][heroku] cloud application platform.

-Steps to Heroku fantom fulfilment:
+Steps to Heroku Fantom fulfilment:

-1. Convert your Heroku application to fantom
+1. Convert your Heroku application to use Fantom
-2. Create your fantom environment
+2. Create your Fantom environment
 3. Create your web process
 4. Git push your code

 ## 1. Convert your Heroku application to fantom

-To run a fantom application on Heroku you must first configure your heroku app to use this `buildpack`.
+To run a Fantom application on Heroku you must first configure your heroku app to use this `buildpack`.

-To convert an existing app to use fantom, type:
+To convert an existing Heroku app to use Fantom, type:

 ```
 #!bash
 $ heroku config:set BUILDPACK_URL=https://bitbucket.org/SlimerDude/heroku-buildpack-fantom.git -a myapp
 ```

-To create a new app that uses fantom, type:
+To create a new Heroku app that uses Fantom, type:

 ```
 #!bash